 If you’re looking for lean muscle definition, high calorie burn, and greater aerobic health, HIIT might be right for you.
 It does take effort.
 You have to do the work.
 It’s accessible for beginners who want to build muscle and burn fat.

 Perform 10 reps of each move in a row without stopping, and repeat the whole routine 3 times, only taking a 15-second rest between moves.
+And don’t forget to make sure you are using proper form to reduce the risk of injury and get the most from each movement.

 Bicycle crunches: Lie on your back with your knees at 90 degrees.
 Place your hands behind your head.
 Lift your upper back and balance on your butt.
 In a controlled manner, straighten your right leg as you rotate your torso counterclockwise, pulling your right elbow to your left knee.
 Pause, and reverse to the starting position.
 Do the other side.